kailash-manasarovar/statement/docs/timeline/2023/january.md

 - It also explains why the [Denia local police](../2024/march.md#enric-gil) refused to speak to me.
 - All in support of despicable porn networks including the global porn-addict engineering elite who were probably paying millions in subscriptions to porn networks to see me, and others, suffer, be sedated and raped, and goodness knows what else, perhaps even watching my activities at the conservatory; the concerts, the terrorizing, the drugging in class, going to the toilet; everything I expect they have been doing to the children and teenage girls for some time too.
 - There are at least four or five specific children I have names for listed in this statement that I have told the authorities I'm concerned about being in *extreme* danger.
-- I was ignored.
+- I am continually ignored.
+They tried to make it out it was all my fault too.
-- Nothing is done about it.
+- Nothing is ever done about it, and of course it just gets worse and worse and WORSE!
 - I know it is just the tip of the iceberg, and I know Lorraine found something out so horrible that it broke her to know about it, and to know nobody cared either.
 - Was it that men in Denia were making women pregnant - with the help of online manipulation - so that they could earn thousands on the baby and pedo porn?